slatedocs/slate/source/includes/_police_registration.md

 accommodation_city | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. receipt_signature | false | The guest signature, base64 encoded, to be used in the receipt if generate_receipt is true.

+### Test Mode
+There is a test mode that can be activated setting the attribute test_mode in true.
+In this mode you can send any police username and any police password, no real login will be attempted and data won't be sen't to the police.

+To make a real registration you will need to get the property owner user and password that they use to login into the police website.

+### Police types
+Police type will set which is the final police organization to which you want to send the data.
+Remember that there are 4 police forces in Spain:

+"POL" -> Data is sent to "Policía Nacional"

+"NAT" -> Data is sent to "Guardia Civil"

+"ERT" -> Data is sent to "Ertzaintza"

+"MOS" -> Data is sent to "Mossos d'Esquadra"

+### Accommodation Group Police Users
+The parameter is housing group is optional and it's only used for the police type POL, "Policía Nacional".
+In some cases, when the user has a lot of properties, this police gives to the property owners a user of type "Group User".
+That means that the user has several accommodations inside the same police account.
+In that case, you will need to send this parameter "is housing group" in true and you will need to provide also an extra "property subcode" in the parameter police_hostelry_code.
+That subcode, that identifies the property inside the police account, should be asked to the property owner, and it's shown on the police website.

 ### Doc types in Spain
 value | Description